entrostat/docker-hash-build/README.md

 * [Detailed Explanation](#detailed-explanation)
 * [Getting Started (Contributing)](#getting-started-contributing)
 <!-- tocstop -->

+# Requirements
+In order to use this CLI, you must have:
+ - `docker` installed and accessible via the command line (and your user)
+ - `docker buildx` support
+ - (optional) [regclient](https://github.com/regclient/regclient) installed and accessible via the command line (and your user).
+If this is not installed, the `hash-build` cli will `curl` for the binary file and install it for you.
+This will only work on an `amd64` machine.
+If you have a different machine, installed `regcli` beforehand!

 # Usage

 <!-- usage -->
 ```sh-session
 $ npm install -g hash-build